Aylesbury Vale & Wycombe

 News

-We made our Pub of the Year 2025 award last night (6th March) at our2025 Pub of the Year, the Rose and Crown in High Wycombe.
+We made our Pub of the Year 2025 award on 6th March to the Rose and Crown in High Wycombe.

 Branch committee and other members joined Chair, Mike Clarke, to present a certificate to Kirsten Palmer, licensee of the Rose and Crown.